 |Botanical Name||Magnolia x 'Jane'|

-How to Plant & Care for Your new Jane Magnolia Tree
+How To Care for your new Jane Magnolia Tree

 Spring or fall are the best times for planting.
 If you live in an area with mild summers or mild winters you should be fine to plant at these times.
 Follow the recommendations below to choose the best location for your new Magnolia.

 Choosing the proper location and providing appropriate care for your Magnolia goes a long way toward preventing disease and pests.
 A healthy tree is much less susceptible to infection and infestation.
 Luckily, Magnolias tend to be naturally disease and pest resistant.
 Magnolias are sometimes affected by an immobile pest called scale.
 This pest can be treated with horticultural oil.
 Be sure to coat the entire tree.
 You may need to apply more than once for complete control.
-Fungal diseases like Powdery Mildew can be treated with a copper fungicide, but more often than not the best method of control is removing and disposing the affected leaves once they shed in fall/winter.
+Fungal diseases like Powdery Mildew can be treated with a copper fungicide.

 Unpack all of your plants right away!
 Look for the perfect location.
 Make sure you are planting in the correct light conditions.